broadinstitute/long-read-pipelines/docs/dev_guide/docker_style_guide.md

 RUN curl https://sdk.cloud.google.com | bash
 ```

-- Specifiy a MAINTAINER for the Docker image.
+- Specify a `MAINTAINER` for the Docker image.
 ```Dockerfile
 FROM continuumio/miniconda3